The 8 best things to see in Jajce | The royal city of Bosnia and Herzegovina

 Jajce Fortress

-Walking up to Jajce Castle is a must when you are in the old royal city.
+Jajce fortress is located at the top of the city, and walking up is a must when you are in the old town.
 On the way, you will pass the Sahat Kula, the old clock tower, and several buildings from the time of the Bosnian kingdom.

 The fortification itself, the Jajačka tvrđava, is being restored, but there is not much to see.
 There is only an old wooden building in the inner courtyard, and unfortunately no information boards or guided tours reveal more about life here in the Middle Ages or under the Ottomans.
 But the view down to the city is worth it!